 We show that the antisymmetric combination $b-t\dg$ decouples from the theory, leading to an effective theory for the symmetric combination $s = b + t \dg$, allowing a reduction of the theory to a \textit{single} symmetric $s$-boson theory.
 At the end of this procedure, the original slave boson approach can be transformed into the $s$-parton formulation by replacing $b\rightarrow s$ in the hybridization and

 This term replaces the single pole at $\omega = \lambda$ by a double pole at $\omega = \lambda \pm U/2$ in the $s$-boson.
-With this economic transformation the slave boson approach can be upgraded to include symmetric valence fluctuations without having to recalculate the fermionic RPA bubbles.
+With this economic transformation the slave boson approach can be upgraded to include symmetric valence fluctuations without having to recalculate the fermionic RPA bubbles in a controlled large-$N$ expansion.
 We further show that the infinite $U$ and Kondo limits can be recovered from our approach.
-Contrary to the $O(2)$ rotor theory, our $s$-boson theory has a controlled large-$N$ expansion due to $\bar{s} s = \vert s \vert^2 \sim \mathcal{O}(N)$ in the condensed phase.

 This article is organized as follows.
 In section \ref{sec:method} we introduce a representation of the impurity fermionic operators in terms of a spinon, top $t$ and bottom $b$ boson, to keep track of positive and negative valence fluctuations.
 We show that in the finite $U$ multiorbital SIAM, the representation can be reduced to a single $s$-boson which symmetrically captures the lower and upper Hubbard band physics.
-In section \ref{sec:applicationtoSIAM}, we present the result of our single $s$-boson approach to the SIAM, showcasing calculating the local spectral function and charge susceptibility.
-In the discussion section \ref{sec:discussion}, we build on the algebraic relationship between our $s$-boson formulation and slave rotor approach, demonstrating the equivalence of their actions for the SIAM under a unified functional integral approach when we forgo the $s$-boson's large-$N$ expansion by normalizing the $s$-boson algebra.
+In section \ref{sec:applicationtoSIAM}, we present the result of our single $s$-boson approach to the SIAM, showcasing calculations of the the local spectral function and charge susceptibility.
+In the discussion section \ref{sec:discussion}, we explore the algebraic relationship between our $s$-boson formulation and slave rotor approach, demonstrating the equivalence of their actions for the SIAM under a unified functional integral approach when we forgo the $s$-boson's large-$N$ expansion by normalizing the $s$-boson algebra.
 We end with a short discussion on the treatment of strong mixed valence where fluctuations into the fictitious states with multiple $t$ and $b$ bosons (Fig. \ref{fig:fig1}) are not energetically suppressed and suggest future extensions of our method.